 Media Bias/Fact Check (MBFC News) fact checks a wide range of political statements from both elected and non-elected government officials, media pundits, and special interest groups.
 We also examine claims made on social media in the form of memes and viral images.

 MBFC News recognizes that Politifact, Fact Check and Snopes do a fantastic job fact checking major claims.
 We feel our role is to check claims that perhaps have been bypassed.
 We will occasionally select our own fact-checks to research, but primarily rely on submissions from users of our website.
-MBFC News selects what to fact check based on the following criteria:
+MBFC News selects what to fact check using the same criteria as Politifact:

 - Is the statement rooted in a fact that can be verified?
 We don’t check opinions.